sigiljs/sigil/README.md

 Sigil.js is a view framework for the modern web.
 It features the following in one incredibly minimal package:
 * re-usable html elements using [web components](http://webcomponents.org)
 * virtual dom for super fast re-rendering using [snabbadom](https://github.com/snabbdom/snabbdom)
-* html templating language that allows bindings to attributes & properties
+* html templating language that allows bindings to attributes & properties with powerful expressions
 * pure functional view component style to reduce re-renderings
 * support for immutable flux based stores like [Redux](http://redux.js.org/) and [Kamea](https://github.com/sigiljs/kamea)